 A programme providing opportunities to young children living in London boroughs where opportunities for sporting activities, especially cricket, are often scarce.
 The Foundation works in partnership with another charity, Capital Kids, to target children from particularly deprived boroughs.

 Barrow Farm is a purpose-built riding centre in Essex and a dedicated Riding for the Disabled school.
 It enables people with special needs and disabilities to enrich their lives through horse riding and carriage driving.
 More than 100 children and adults each week enjoy riding or driving at Barrow Farm.

 The Benevolent Fund makes annual donations to help with equipment, feed and running costs.
 We also provide funding to find horses that are particularly suited to being with children with special needs.

-Past Master John J Adler MBE serves on the Board of Trustees.
+The late Past Master John J Adler MBE served on the Board of Trustees.

 Every year a convoy of licensed London taxis take over 200 children, suffering from a range of chronic debilitating illnesses and life-limiting conditions, on a three-day trip of a lifetime to Disneyland in Paris.
 This Magical Taxi Tour, a unique charity event, has brought moments of great joy and happiness to sick children and their families.

 Organised annually by the Worshipful Company of Hackney Carriage Drivers, dedicated taxi drivers give freely of their time and use of their vehicles.
 Sponsors give generously to cover the expenses of the trip.
 For some youngsters, the Magical Taxi Tour could be one of their last adventures, a once in a lifetime opportunity.
 But the tour is not just for these poorly children; the special trip also gives sorely-tested siblings and parents a real break, during which they don't have to think about anything except enjoying themselves.